hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 Actually it is not a bug... you just made a function, where `/b` has 2 arguments: `arg-b` and `word!`

 [21:21:44](#PSWdAqZAdkwvcl4lwZbYPga53sdLpdKxshowQqDHX3Q) <GiuseppeChillemi (GiuseppeChillemi)>:
-Nice explanation but I don't think it should be allowed Ì†ΩÌ∏â
+Nice explanation but I don't think it should be allowed üòâ

 [21:21:45](#Q2SPolRnlWVPcT6iPaHyPeYy7yF4MIMAETlZ2zqihgo) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 Because: